 "Of the others, then?"

 "Of no one," she said; she looked at him mockingly.
 "Not even you."

 "Good," he said.
 "I have no time for women."

-The Gypery Refeat levels of in the latest and in the lat The Gypsy, Rafael, laughed in the darkness: "Not even 15 minutes, my friend?
+The Gypery Refeat levels die the desired.

+The Gypsy, Rafael, laughed in the darkness: "Not even 15 minutes, my friend?
 Not even 15 minutes for a woman?"
 He watched her until she disappeared inside.
 His mouth felt thick and his throat was tight; for a moment he almost rose to follow her.
 But the image of Golz rose in his mind, Golz bent wearily over the maps in Madrid. ugly and beautiful . . .